P2.TABLE of CONTENTS

 Therefore, unless good contrary evidence is found, the only logical conclusion is that Arabs are not traceable descendants of Ishmael, and the concept that most Arabs in general are, is just another unverifiable "non-fact" that appears to have become truth mostly through repetition, and not much more.

-Prior to submitting this I did an internet search on the origins of Arabs and was unable to verify, through Biblical or historical evidence, that those called Arabs are traceable descendants of Ishmael.
+Prior to publishing this section, an internet search was done on the origins of Arabs, and no verifiable evidence was found, either through Biblical or historical evidence, that those called Arabs are traceable descendants of Ishmael.

 Biblically it appears that the nomadic Bedouins have a better claim to a Ishmael lineage than do others such as Egyptian Arabs and some of the other north African Arabs (Gen 16:12).

 Obviously the Egyptians of the Bible were not descendents of Ishmael (they were a nation prior to Ishmael's birth) so where is the evidence to back up the claim that most current Arabs are as well?
-It may be there, but with my admittedly limited research, so far I have not found good evidence to confirm it.
+It may be there, but with the admittedly limited research, so far no evidence has been shown to confirm it.

 However, even though the Bible does not record Ishmael as the father of Arabs, the traditions and teachings of Islam does.